 - Oh yeah, my mum lets me stay up late and watch violent movies.

-Remember the ‘Lets fly’ image I used earlier?
+Remember the ‘Lets fly’ image I used earlier (also when we were looking at contractions)?
 That’s a good example of incorrect usage.
 If ever you get confused, replace the word with ‘let us’:

 - He let us his dog free in the park.